noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 #### `into` (i)

 Steps into the next opcode.
-A compiled Noir program is a sequence of ACIR opcodes interleaved with Brillig blocks.
+A compiled Noir program is a sequence of ACIR opcodes.
+However, a BRILLIG opcode denotes the start of a Brillig code block, to be executed by the BrilligVM.
 For example (redacted for brevity):

 ```
 0  BLACKBOX::RANGE [(_0, num_bits: 32)] [ ]